-The Company's operating lease cost for the year ended December 31, 2017 as a result of the transactions discussed above was \$265 thousand.
+The Company's operating lease costs for the years ended December 31, 2018 and 2017, as a result of the transactions discussed above, was \$476 thousand and \$265 thousand, respectively.

-All other operating leases the Company has were evaluated and determined that they are immaterial to the financial statements.
-At December 31, 2017, future minimum rental commitments under the non-cancellable operating leases discussed above are as follows (dollars are in thousands):
+The Company's other operating leases were evaluated and determined to be immaterial to the financial statements.
+At December 31, 2018, future minimum rental commitments under the non-cancellable operating leases discussed above are as follows (dollars are in thousands):